Nabiha-Nasir/Sufficient-Statistic-Based-Suboptimal-Strategies-in-Infinite-Horizon-Two-Player-Zero-Sum-Stochastic-/README.md

 ### Goal:
 The goal of this project is to design a sufficient statistic based algorithm to find the optimal stratgies of the players for infinite horizon game.

+### Solution (Receding horizon method)
+In primal game the sufficient statistics are not fully accessible to the player.
+Thats why dual game is introduced where the belief and inital vector payoff are fully accessible to the player.
+But directly using the LP of dual game for infinite horzion game is not possible.
+Thats why we use receding horizon method to find the optimal strategy of the players.
+In this method we find the optimal strategy for one window and take action for the 1st stage of that window.
+Then move the window 1 step ahead and repeat the process.